Kapmeister/Command-Tools/README.md

 DeviceCount.cmd - counts the number devices on a LAN using nmap

 get_lan_macs.sh - scans LAN using NMAP & appends count of devices by manfacturer to CSV file

+PingList.cmd/txt - Ping a list of devices & export average response to a CSV file.